 The choices are:

-- Magic Your Way Package Plus Quick-Service Dining – includes two quick-service meals and one snack per person for each night of guest’s vacation package stay, plus a resort refillable drink mug for each person which can be refilled as often as they like at any quick-service location at their Disney Resort hotel.
+- Magic Your Way Package Plus Quick-Service Dining – includes two quick-service meals and two snacks per person for each night of guest’s vacation package stay, plus a resort refillable drink mug for each person (ages 3 and over) which can be refilled as often as they like at any quick-service location at their Disney Resort hotel.
 Meals and snacks can be chosen at more than 100 selected restaurants throughout Walt Disney World Resort.

-- Magic Your Way Package Plus Dining – offers one table-service meal, one quick-service meal and one snack per person, per night of guest’s package stay, plus a resort refillable drink mug for each person which can be refilled as often as they like at any quick-service location at their Disney resort hotel.
+- Magic Your Way Package Plus Dining – offers one table-service meal, one quick-service meal and two snacks per person, per night of guest’s package stay, plus a resort refillable drink mug for each person (ages 3 and over) which can be refilled as often as they like at any quick-service location at their Disney resort hotel.
 Meals and snacks can be chosen at more than 175 selected restaurants throughout Walt Disney World Resort.

 The package cost varies based on which package a guest chooses, guests’ ages, and the number of nights in the package stay.
 To book, guests have three options: go to www.disneyworld.com; call 407/W-DISNEY to book arrangements; or visit a local travel agent.